Cursor Agent Terminal Command Behaves Unexpectedly

 • One package manager per repo; delete stale lockfiles.

-• Funnel complex commands through package.json scripts; don’t let the agent assemble underlying commands.
+• Funnel complex commands through package.json scripts so the agent runs pnpm test, not an assembled underlying command.

 • Run long-lived dev servers in tmux / screen / a separate VS Code task, not in the agent terminal.

-• After the agent says “done,” prompt it to verify at the business layer (endpoint / data / file existence) — not just exit code.
+• After the agent says “done,” prompt it to verify at the business layer (endpoint / data / file existence), not just the exit code.

 Tags: #Troubleshooting #Cursor #Debug #Terminal